-- a.
-Monitoring reproductive parameters such as egg laying date, nesting success, clutch size, hatching success, brood size at hatching, growth rates, fledgling success, brood size at fledgling, adult attendance, and overall productivity. - b.
-Monitoring diets and foraging parameters such as foraging trip length, foraging trip distance, foraging areas, chick provisioning rates, and species and size of prey consumed. - 2.
-Determine if populations are productive enough to maintain themselves by: Monitoring: survival nates of adults a recruitment + dispersal rates of young. - 3.
-Identify habitat characteristics of foraging areas used by kittiwakes (this objective will be done in cooperation with the APEX seabird/forage fish component B). - B. Methods (Field work to be completed in Summer 1999)
+a.
+Monitoring reproductive parameters such as egg laying date, nesting success, clutch size, hatching success, brood size at hatching, growth rates, fledgling success, brood size at fledgling, adult attendance, and overall productivity.

+b.
+Monitoring diets and foraging parameters such as foraging trip length, foraging trip distance, foraging areas, chick provisioning rates, and species and size of prey consumed.

+2. Determine if populations are productive enough to maintain themselves by: Monitoring survival rates of adults and recruitment and dispersal rates of young.

+3. Identify habitat characteristics of foraging areas used by kittiwakes (this objective will be done in cooperation with the APEX seabird/forage fish component B).

+·

+1

+1 1

+4

+1

+····· · · · ·

+J L

+B. Methods (Field work to be completed in Summer 1999)